Updated: Apr 28

-Just wanted to give you relief for your dry itchy scalp this winter.
+I Just wanted to give you relief for your dry itchy scalp if you haven't been able to figure out what do.
 Here are just a few simple home remedies that can possibly help you get rid of that itchy scalp.
-Read on to know more.
+Read on and try these things out at home

 1. Aloe vera gel is a natural moisturizer and helps in treating an itchy scalp because of its anti-microbial and soothing properties.
-Take organic aloe vera gel and apply it directly to your scalp.
+Take organic aloe vera gel or a leaf(buy it Mexican Markets or Whole Food) and apply it directly to your scalp.
 Leave it for 15-20 minutes and wash it with lukewarm water.
 Repeat this twice a week to see better results.

 2. Baking Soda

-4. This is a great DIY to use on your scalp this cold winter to keep and draw moisture to your scalp.
-Don't forget water is the only true way to add moisture. click here for my secret DIY recipe.This will not only keep your scalp and locs moisturized, but consistent use will keep your locs strong, healthy, and vibrant.
+This is a great DIY to use on your scalp that draws moisture to your scalp.
+Don't forget water is really the only true way to add moisture. click here for my secret DIY recipe.This will not only keep your scalp and locs moisturized, but consistent use will keep your locs strong, healthy, and vibrant.

-6. Use natural oils to keep your locs and scalp moisturized and healthy.
-Oils like coconut, avocado and olive will protect your locs from getting too dry.
-Witch hazel or diluted tea tree oil will help clean hair and scalp clean with its antifungal properties.
+5. Use natural oils to keep your scalp moisturized and healthy.
+Oils like coconut, avocado, grape seed oil and olive will protect your scalp from getting too dry.
+Witch hazel or diluted tea tree oil will help clean yourscalp with its antifungal properties.
 Our house made Juju oil will keep your scalp moisturized and healthy, able to grow longer, stronger locs.

 with a du rag, satin scarf, Loc Soc or bonnet.
-This will prevent breakage and dry locs during the night.
+This will loc in moisture and prevent breakage or dry locs during the night.